 As is often the case in a small town, Webster - Warner doesn't have a public transportation system that people use for their commute.

-The education level of Webster - Warner citizens is very high relative to the national average among all cities (21.84%): 34.57% of adults in Webster - Warner have a bachelor's degree or even advanced degree.
+The population of Webster - Warner is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.57% of adults in Webster - Warner have a bachelor's degree or even advanced degree.

 The per capita income in Webster - Warner in 2022 was $47,674, which is middle income relative to New Hampshire, and wealthy relative to the rest of the US.
 This equates to an annual income of $190,696 for a family of four.
 However, Webster - Warner contains both very wealthy and poor people as well.